 We work in partnership with parents and carers, children and the whole school community to prevent all forms of bullying and prejudice-based behaviour.
 Please refer to our Anti-Bullying Policy for details.

 All bullying and prejudice-based incidents are recorded.
 These records, using CPOMS (Child Protection Online Management System) are used to inform the assembly programme and EPR education curriculum and to support and track individual children.
 Incidents are discussed during meetings and reported to governors.
-The school also participates in the Brighton and Hove Safe and Well at School Survey, which is conducted bi-annually.
-This data is also analysed, used to measure impact and inform next steps and reported back to children, staff and governors.
+The school also participates in the Brighton and Hove Safe and Well at School Survey annually and this data is also analysed and used to measure impact and inform next steps.
+This data is reported back to children, staff and governors on an annual basis.

 Advance Equality of Opportunity